 I had the best success with using a quarter of a circle.
 Basically from the corner of the poster, hold a piece of string.
 On the other end of the string, wrap around a pencil and then draw an arc from edge to edge.
 Like a homemade compass.

 Most of mine are kinda mangled, but they work!
 I just twisted them together as best I could, and then used clear tape to secure them.
 They’re fiiiiine.
 The sequins and glitter compensate for any imperfections.

-If you are making a bunch of them and don’t want to bother with the poster board, you can also buy cones from Amazon or paper mache cones in bulk from Michaels.
+If you are making a bunch of them and don’t want to bother with the poster board, you can also buy cones from Amazon or craft stores.
 You won’t have quite the variation in sizes like you would with hand made cones, but whatever floats your boat!